Badol Khondokar

 Badol Khondokar (born 27 May 1960) is a Bangladeshi film director and producer.

 Biography

 Khondokar was born on 27 May 1960.
-He directed films like Swapner Prithibi, Prithibi Tomar Amar, Sagorika, Abar Ekti Juddho, Prem Korechhi Besh Korechhi and Bidrohi Padma.
-These films are selected for preservation in Bangladesh Film Archive.
+He directed films such as Swapner Prithibi, Prithibi Tomar Amar, Sagorika, Abar Ekti Juddho, Prem Korechhi Besh Korechhi and Bidrohi Padma.
 His last direction was Bidrohi Padma.
 It was released in 2006.
 He involved in producing films too.

-Khondokar collected nomination form for Kurigram-3 in 2013 for the Tenth Jatiya Sangsad Election.
+Khondokar collected a nomination form for Kurigram-3 in 2013 for the Tenth Jatiya Sangsad Election.
 Later, he withdrew his nomination form.
 He is the cultural advisor of the central committee of the Jatiyo Party.